jacquetta/book_dock/README.md

 ## Screenshots

+## Version 3 Updates
+* Add message when user completes book goal before or by goal date
+* Reminders to read current book
+* Map to search for nearest book store

 ## About Developer
 Jacquetta Bommuluri is a Software Engineer currently living in Minneapolis, MN.
 Created this project while attending Hackbright Academy.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/jbommuluri)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/jbommuluri).